-Children less than 6 years of age who are capable of taking a button lift unaccompanied may join children’s group lessons if preferred.
+Children less than 5 years of age who are already capable of taking a button lift unaccompanied may join children’s group lessons.

 Tiny Tots tuition are ski lessons for young children especially designed for children aged 3 to 6 years of age who are not yet able to take a button lift confidently on their own.

 This style of one-on-one tuition is the formula our own instructors use to get their own children onto skis with a smile.
 It is all about ensuring that the child’s first ski experience is a positive one.